msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* Minor fix: WPML couldn't digest post type archives in the search results.
+Relevanssi now handles that and also takes errors from WPML more gracefully.
 = 4.11.1 =
 * Major fix: The type hinting introduced for some functions turned out to be too strict, causing fatal errors.
 The type hinting has been relaxed (using nullable types would help, but that's a PHP 7.4 feature, and we don't want that).